Lionkjgame1219/ModerationOVALOGICIEL/C2ServerAPI/README.md

    3. The third button is gonna be a redirect link to the player's tracker profile on the website **"chivalry2stats.com"**, the most visited site for this matter.
 Useful to find any old username associated to the player's account.

-Now let's get back to the main dashboard.
+Now, let's get back to the main dashboard.

 - **"Add Time"** is just a button to add time to the map.
 Note that you can provide a negative value to substract time to the map.
 (e.g. "-10" to substract 10 minutes)